Prakash Raj: Film career

-As an actor

 Prakash Raj acted in back-to-back stage shows for ₹300 a month in the initial stages of his career, when he joined Kalakshetra, Bengaluru, and he has 2,000 street theatre performances to his credit.

 Prakash began his television career with Doordarshan serials such as Bisilu Kudure (Kannada) and Guddada Bhootha (Tulu and Kannada).
-He later took up supporting roles in Kannada films such as Ramachari, Ranadheera, Nishkarsha and Lockup Death.
+He later took up supporting roles in Kannada films such as Ranadheera, Ramachaari and Nishkarsha.
 He was noticed for his dialogue delivery and histrionics.
-His breakthrough role came in Harakeya Kuri, directed by K. S. L. Swamy starring Vishnuvardhan, with whom he had acted in other films such as Mithileya Seetheyaru, Muthina Haara and Nishkarsha.
+His breakthrough role came in Harakeya Kuri (1992), directed by K. S. L. Swamy starring Vishnuvardhan, with whom he had acted in other films such as Mithileya Seetheyaru, Muthina Haara and Nishkarsha.
 His performance was noticed by Geetha, the lead heroine of the film, who introduced Prakash to her mentor K. Balachander, a Tamil director.
-He acted under the screen name "Prakash Rai" in Kannada films and was given the name "Prakash Raj" by K. Balachander for his debut Tamil film Duet, which saw him playing his first major role.
+He acted under the screen name "Prakash Rai" in Kannada films and was given the name "Prakash Raj" by K. Balachander for his debut Tamil film Duet (1994), which saw him playing his first major role.
+Under his direction, he won Tamil Nadu State Film Award for Best Villain in the film Kalki (1996).

-Prakash re-entered Kannada films through Nagamandala in 1997, directed by T. S. Nagabharana, which was selected for the Indian Panorama in the International Film Festival in 1997.
-He was also a part of Mani Ratnam's stage show Netru, Indru, Naalai.
-In 1997, he acted in Mani Ratnam's biopic Iruvar.
-The movie dealt with the relationship between politicians M. G. Ramachandran and M. Karunanidhi, for which he won the National Film Award for Best Supporting Actor.

-He starred in many Malayalam films in 1996: The Prince, Indraprastham and Oru Yathramozhi, the last of which released in 1997.
-He also acted in Pandippada, with Dilip in 2005, Thekkekara Superfast in 2003, Keerthichakra in 2006, Amal Neerad's Anwar and Shyamaprasad's sensational movie Elecktra in 2010.
-For most of his Mollywood movies, he will render his own voice.
-He was also seen in the movie Achayans along with Jayaram.

-He acted in many Telugu films, including Antahpuram (1998), which earned him a National Film Award – Special Jury Award / Special Mention.

-He played an important role in Venkat Prabhu's Saroja.
-In 2008, he produced a film titled Abhiyum Naanum and played an important character in it.
-He remade the movie in Kannada as Naanu Nanna Kanasu.

-Prakash Raj also acted in a 2004-released multi starrer hit film Khakee along with Amitabh Bachchan, Aishwarya Rai, Ajay Devgn, Akshay Kumar & Tushar Kapoor, playing Assistant Commissioner of Police Shrikant Naidu, Angre's main mole in the police force.
-Since Wanted (2009), Prakash Raj has been a regular villain in Hindi language Bollywood movies, including Singham, Dabangg 2, Mumbai Mirror (2013), and Policegiri.

-He acted with actor Kamal Haasan in Vasool Raja MBBS, which was a critical and commercial success.
-Then, he paired again with Kamal Haasan in Thoongaa Vanam (2015).
-He acted in the Telugu movie Bharat Ane Nenu (2018).
-He will be seen in Major, which is directed by Sashi Kiran Tikka.